luslab/luslab.github.io/_docs/Coding/VS_Code.md

 - `code` allows you to open a text file from the command line in VS Code.
 For example, `code file.txt`.
 See [this post on Stackoverflow](https://stackoverflow.com/questions/29955500/code-not-working-in-command-line-for-visual-studio-code-on-osx-mac) on how to install this command.

-- `open` allows you to open a viewer for files of different formats (e. g., PDF or PNG) from the command line in VS Code.
+- `open` allows you to open a viewer for files in different formats (e. g., PDF or PNG) from the command line in VS Code.
 For example, `open file.pdf`.
 You don't need to install the command - it should be available by default.

-7. It is convenient to be able to open a terminal next to your code, instead of having a terminal below, and to smoothly move from code to the terminal and back, as well as between multiple terminals.
+7. It is convenient to be able to open a terminal next to your code, instead of having a terminal at the bottom of the screen, and to smoothly move from code to the terminal and back, as well as between multiple terminals.
 To set the necessary shortcuts, open the Keyboard Shortcut editor (`Command + K + S`) and then click on "Open Keyboard Shortcuts (JSON)" button (a page with a bent arrow).

 **Note**: Be careful if you switched to keybindings of another editor (see paragraph 3 above): the shortcuts proposed below may overlap with the ones you switched to.